Nafiseh-Tofighi/ST360IQ/Tangent_Image/README.md

 Size of regions in ERP image that their saliency scores are calculated and the tangent images will generate from centers of these regions.
 - `fov`: (int, int).
 Field of view for extracting Tangent images.

+**In the end, the target folder will contain two sets of files:**

+ 1. `.pt` files: For each extracted Tangent image, a `.pt` file will be generated.
+This file includes data on the Tangent image, its center, quality score, and source ERP image.
+ 2. `tan_imgs_list.txt` file: Including a list of all generated `.pt` files.